Phil's World Pub Guides - Greater Manchester, UK

 MANCHESTER

-Beer House Under New Management said the sign, causing a moment of panic, but I needn't have worried as this small backstreet pub continues to provide a wide selection of cask conditioned ales in perfect condition.
+Angel (Beer House) Under New Management said the sign on the Beer House, causing a moment of panic, but I needn't have worried as this small backstreet pub continued to provide a wide selection of cask conditioned ales in perfect condition.
 Ten different ones were on when I visited, as well as Hoegaarden Wit and other imports.
-Food - chile, sausage egg & chips etc - is lunchtimes only I think.
+Food - chilli, sausage egg & chips etc - is lunchtimes only I think.
 On my most recent visit the range of real ales seemed to be slightly less, but with five or six to choose from who's complaining.

-After a period of closure this has now re-opened as The Angel and I look forward to visiting again.
+After a period of closure this has now re-opened as The Angel and continues to provide excellent real ales (About ten handpumps I think.) and fine food.

 Angel Street

 Bull's Head A regular haunt in my student days long ago, this Burtonwood pub then had two small bars plus a side room.
 More recently it has been knocked through and there is just one room with spoof antique decor.
-One thing hasn't changed, though - they serve an excellent pint.
+One thing hasn't changed, though - they serve an excellent pint from a good range of real ales, although it no longer belongs to Burtonwood.

 London Road / Fairfield Street

 Castle This well preserved antique city centre boozer has a small busy front bar plus a couple of more peaceful back rooms, one of which contains a piano.
-A range of Robinson's brews on hand pump.
+A range of Robinson's brews and guests on hand pump.
+The ceramic frontage is superb.

 66 Oldham Street